Existing Medical Conditions

 • I forgot to disclose my pre-existing medical condition when I purchased my policy.
 What do i do?

-• If your policy has not already started, you can contact our Customer Care Team to carry out an assessment for your condition.
+• If your trip has not yet started, you can contact our Customer Service Team to carry out an assessment for your condition.

 Please be aware that depending on the outcome of the assessment you may need to pay an additional premium.